 This chapter provides a comprehensive presentation of the evidence from the 2006 report and our updated searches.
-The KQs in this update are similar to the questions in the 2006 report, and we have added three descriptive contextual questions.
+The KQs in this update are similar to those in the 2006 report, and we added three descriptive contextual questions.
 The contextual questions describe techniques used for speech and language screening, risk factors associated with speech and language delays, and the role of the primary care provider in screening when the screening occurs in other venues, such as daycare.
 The inclusion criteria across the two reviews are generally the same.
-Exceptions include the type of screening studies allowed, where we limited the length of the screener that would be used by a primary care provider; only including studies with a broad range of children's ages if there were separate data for children 5 years of age or younger; excluding studies of children with known conditions such as cleft palate; and requiring reference standards to be instruments known to be used by speech and language practitioners to diagnose speech and language delay or disorders in either research or clinical venues (Table 1).
-We limited treatment studies to RCTs and only to those with no treatment comparisons because "usual care" would always imply a treatment arm.
+Exceptions include the type of screening studies allowed.
+In this review, we limited the administration time of the instrument when used by a primary care provider; included studies with a broad range of children's ages only if there were separate data for children age 5 years or younger; excluded studies of children with known conditions such as cleft palate; and required reference standards to be instruments known to be used by speech and language practitioners to diagnose speech and language delays or disorders in either research or clinical venues (Table 1).
+We limited treatment studies to RCTs, and only those with no treatment comparisons, because "usual care" implies inclusion of a treatment arm.
 To be comparable to the United States, we required the setting to be in countries with a very high Human Development Index.

 We first report on the yields from our literature searches.
 The results presented below first summarize and then describe new studies identified by the updated search.
 Next, we summarize studies from the 2006 report that continue to meet inclusion and quality criteria.
-In relation to screening, we included 16 good- or fair-quality screening studies (in 26 publications) of the 35 studies included in the prior report, and in relation to treatment, we included 7 good- or fair-quality studies of 14 earlier included studies.
+In relation to screening, we included 16 good- or fair-quality studies (in 26 publications) of the 35 studies included in the prior report, and in relation to treatment, we included seven good- or fair-quality studies of 14 earlier included studies.
 Table 2 lists all studies included for analysis in this review.
 Reasons for study exclusion are detailed below.
-We follow with a synthesis of the overall (new then old) evidence, noting results for subgroups when such data are available.
+We follow with a synthesis of the overall (new, then old) evidence, noting results for subgroups when such data are available.
 Appendix D contains full evidence tables for each KQ.